Baby Girl Names I Love, But Won’t be Using

 Origin: Italian

-As a former Scandal-devotee, I can tell you right now that Olivia has been one of my faves for quite some time.
+As a former Scandal-devotee, Olivia has been one of my faves for quite some time.
 I especially love the nickname “Liv.”
 Unfortunately, much like the show, Olivia is SUPER popular now and, while I try not to let numbers affect my decision too much, I wanted something a little different.
 Enter Livia.
-My great, great aunt’s name was Livia and I still think it’s a beautiful name.
+My great, great aunt’s name was Livia and I still think it’s beautiful.
 However, the meaning threw me off.
-Do I really want my child to have a name that means “blue” or “envious?”
-If that wasn’t enough to sway my decision, Matt and I just started watching the Soprano’s right around the time I narrowed down my baby name lists.
+Do I want my child to have a name that means “blue” or “envious?”
+If that wasn’t enough to sway my decision, Matt and I just started watching the Sopranos right around the time I narrowed down my baby name lists.
 Livia was the name of Tony’s mother and she was not exactly a peach.
-I still think it’s a really pretty name and, again, I love the nickname Liv.
+I still think it’s a beautiful name and, again, I love the nickname Liv.
 So if you can get over the meaning, then I think it’s a great alternative to the ever-popular Olivia.

 Sophia